larathompson/project-3/README.md

 In order to do the interactive star rating, I created a separate component(`StarRating`) in order to split up our code.
 I used the react-icons library.

-To create the 5 stars, I made an array that had 5 untitled items in it and mapped over this (in order to create 5 stars) and returned from each of those the star.
+To create the 5 stars, I made an array that had 5 untitled items in it and mapped over this (in order to create 5 stars) and returned from each of those a star.
 Behind each star I inserted a radio button which I hid using CSS.
-In order to know what the user rated the movie as, I used `onClick` to set the rating value as `i + 1 ` (as index starts at 0 but the first value is 1 star) and saving this rating in state.
+In order to know what the user rated the movie as, I used `onClick` to set the rating value as `i + 1 ` (as index starts at 0 but the first value is 1 star) and saved this rating in state.

 I also added a hover function (`onMouseEnter`) - this was a function that made the stars turn yellow when the mouse hovered over them and turned grey `onMouseLeave`.
 This hover value was also saved in state.